Amit-Naudiyal/Assignment_P7_15Aug/README.md

 - Once you create VPN endpoint, it will be in **'Pending-associate'** status.
 	- This means we can now associate the VPN endpoint with one or more VPCs.

 - Associate Client VPN endpoint to a Target Network:
 	- We choose a VPC and subnet to create the association with our Client VPN endpoint.
-	- you can associate client VPC endpoint to multiple subnets, provide it belongs to the same VPC and in a different AZ.

 	- Create VPN Association to Target network:

 	```